SBoudrias/Inquirer.js/packages/core/README.md

 ### `createPrompt(viewFn)`

-The `createPrompt` function returns an asynchronous function that returns a promise resolving to the valid answer a user submit.
+The `createPrompt` function returns an asynchronous function that returns a cancelable promise resolving to the valid answer a user submit.
 This prompt function takes the prompt configuration as its first argument (this is defined by each prompt), and the context options as a second argument.

 The prompt configuration is unique to each prompt.
 The context options are: